sonysantos/dow/README.md

 * It uses well-known languages like Javascript and MySQL.
 * Auto-login for zeronet sites.
 * It's very easy to be a node.
+* No expensive hardware/bandwidth requirements.

 The downsides of Zeronet are:
-* User still must download and install Zeronet software in order to use it, and it's not available for all common platforms/OS.
+* User still must download and install Zeronet software in order to use it, and it's not available for all common platforms/OS (e.g. iOS).
-* For proxies and multiuser sites, it's needed to insert the private key as login, but it's not well documented how to get the own private key.
+* For proxies and multiuser sites, user must insert the private key as login, but it's not well documented how to get the own private key.
+* http, not https.

 ### WebRTC

-TODO
+[WebRTC](https://webrtc.org/) is a technology which permits to exchange data between browsers in a p2p fashion.
+It was designed to share media streams, but it works with any kind of data.
+So it can be used to share apps/sites and their data.

+WebRTC still uses some auxiliary servers for signaling and NAT-traversaling, but also ZeroNet uses trackers to find peers.

-### Requeriments for dow
+### Requeriments for DoW

+* Must work offline.
-* The use must be free, because users already pay for their devices, storage and internet.
+* Free: users already pay for their devices and internet.
-* zero installation
+* Zero installation.
-* automatic use in all devices
+* Automatic use in all devices.

+One important note here.
+DoW is not intended for anonimity.
+No effort will be made to hide the authors of contents, as of most sites works so.
+The main goal here is to serve apps and data in a decentralized way, for free, transparently for users.

+### Security concerns

+In this point we must discuss if JS apps should be enabled.
+Running arbitrary user-coded JS scripts is insecure.
+However, we trust in JS served by centralized sites/apps.
+Why not trust on well-known sites served in a decentralized way?

+Maybe a safer language must be developed for dapps on DoW, with no direct access to Javascript.

+### Next steps

+Next step is to develop a simple app to testify the viability of building dapps over WebRTC.

+See [WoW](https://github.com/sonysantos/wow/), a Wiki over WebRTC.